moebiussurfing/ofxSurfingPBR/README.md

 Look at the example.

 ## Dependencies
-* [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers) / Only for the example
+* [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers) / Only for the example.
+Trivial to remove.

 ## Tested Systems
 * **Windows 11** / **VS 2022** / **OF 0.12+**